 At first download Laragon and install it on your computer with everything default.
 After the installation is complete, run the program.
 Click on the “Start All” button.

-Now provide site name, username, password, and then hit the “Install WordPress” button.
+Now provide the site name, username, and password, and then hit the “Install WordPress” button.

 And your site is ready.